 Vegan Cici’s Macaroni and “Cheese” Pizza

 There will always be a part of me that loves Cici’s Pizza.
-Even though all of their processed food barely passes for pizza, I just can’t hate a restaurant that offers a “$5 All You Can Eat Pizza Pasta Salad and Dessert” buffet.
+Even though all of their processed food barely passes for pizza, I just can’t hate a restaurant that offers a “$5 All You Can Eat Pizza, Pasta, Salad, and Dessert” buffet.
 Back in my good ole’ vegetarian days, I was hopelessly devoted to Cici’s macaroni and cheese pizza.
-Whenever my family went to Cici’s Pizza, I would make a beeline for the buffet to see if there were any slices of the cheesy curly cue goodness.
+Whenever my family went there, I would make a beeline for the buffet to see if there were any slices of the cheesy curly cue goodness.
 When there wasn’t, I would troll the pizza buffet until a new mac and cheese pizza came out.
 If that didn’t work, I would special request a mac and cheese pizza to be delivered to my family’s table.
 Yup, I was that guy.
-This pizza combines two of the best things on planet Earth, so I feel that my actions were justified.
+Because this pizza combines two of the best things on planet Earth, I feel my actions were justified.

 Now that I’m older and wiser, I still want to eat macaroni and cheese pizza.
 Although my priorities have changed, my tastes haven’t.
 Using my favorite cauliflower crust as a base, I decided to make a vegan and healthier version of this cheese and carb filled treat.

 The process was pretty involved, but the final product was worth the time and effort.
 After making the cauliflower crust and baking it in the oven, I boiled about 1 1/2 cups of whole wheat rigatoni for 8-10 minutes.
 Meanwhile, I stirred up a mac and cheese sauce that I adapted from Oh She Glows.